Monica Bisordi: Personal life

 Monica attended Notre Dame High School, a private, All-Female, Catholic, college preparatory high school in Belmont, California.

 Monica graduated from the University of Arizona with a major in communications and a minor in sociology.

 Monica was a certified pilates instructor in San Mateo, California before moving to Oahu.
-Currently she is happy raising her daughters on Northern California's coast.

 Early gymnastics history

 Monica was a four-year member of the Airborne Gymnastics Club from 1998 - 2001.
 She was a level 10 competitor and a five-time national competitor.